 - Upon completion of the class any person professing personal faith in Jesus Christ as Lord and Saviour who has expressed that commitment visibly by being baptized, or is willing to be baptized at the next available service, should indicate their desire for membership on the membership application form and submit it to the church office for further review and a follow up interview.

 - Your name will be placed in the bulletin or posted at the church for a period of two weeks.
 During this period members will be encouraged to clear up any relational or other difficulties which could hinder your ministry among us.
-This is done in the spirit of Matthew 18:15-17 so that both you and the Harvest family will benefit.
+This is done in the spirit of Matthew 18:15-17 so that both you and the Hope Church family will benefit.

 - At the end of the two week